loopbackio/loopback-next/README.md

 ## Contributing

-See the following resources to get your started:
+See the following resources to get you started:

 - [Contributing Guidelines](./docs/CONTRIBUTING.md)
 - [Monorepo overview](./docs/site/MONOREPO.md)